-A mid-term examination is scheduled during class on Tuesday, October 23rd.
-The final examination will be scheduled during the exam period, December 10 - 20th (final date To Be Determined).
+A mid-term examination is scheduled during class on Tuesday, October 29th.
+The final examination will be scheduled on Tuesday, December 10th.
 It is vital that students wait to schedule any travel plans until they know their exam schedule as exceptions will not be made for missed exams.